AlexMan2000/Obsidian_Notes_Backup/Study_Notes/Computer_Science/Computer_Systems/Database Systems/UCB_CS186/Lecture_Notes/2_DBMS_Architecture/Disk_Space_Management.md

 > [!concept]
 > VLRs contain both fixed length and variable length fields (varchar), resulting in each VLR of the same schema having a potentially different number of bytes.
 VLRs store all fixed length fields before variable length fields and use a record header that contains pointers to the end of the variable length fields.
 > ![](Disk_Space_Management.assets/image-20240124102852246.png)![](Disk_Space_Management.assets/image-20240124102900174.png)![](Disk_Space_Management.assets/image-20240129090841342.png)
-> **Summary:**
+> **Summary on variable length record:**
+> 1. Each record contains a record header
+> 2. Variable length fields are placed after fixed length fields
+> 3. Record header stores field offset indicating where each variable length field ends
-> 1. Record headers contain pointers to the end of variable length fields
+> 4. Record headers contain pointers to the end of variable length fields
-> 2. Moving variable length fields to the end of a record is a useful optimization.
+> 5. Moving variable length fields to the end of a record is a useful optimization.
+>
+> **An aside: this is not actually sufficient for storing NULLs**
+> - Cannot distinguish between empty string (“”) and NULL
+> - Need some extra metadata (e.g. bitmap in record header or special char in field), which varies widely between different DBMS

 > [!quiz] True or False
 > Is fragmentation an issue with variable length records on a slotted page?